Identifying Critical States by the Action-Based Variance of Expected Return: Identification of critical states

 Success and failure in RL are defined according to its return.
 The critical states at which the action selection changes the potential for future success and failure dramatically correspond to the states where the variance in the return is dramatically decreased by the action selection.
 We define state importance (SI) as reduction in the variance of the return caused by action selection and define critical states as states that have an SI that exceeds a threshold.
 This formulation can distinguish the states that are sensitive to action selection and does not depend on a given set of tasks.
 We consider the standard Markov decision process in RL.
 From the definition of the SI, we can calculate the SI by

-where $c$, $s$, and $a$ denote the return, state, and action, respectively.
+where $cr$ denotes the return as an abbreviation of cumulative reward, $s$ and $a$ denote the state and action, respectively.
 We considered that the agent selected action $a$ based on a distribution $p(a|s)$ at state $s$ and selected the actions to take at the following states based on the current policy $\pi$.
 With this setup and the following definition of the Q-function:

 We used a uniform distribution as $p(a|s)$ to consider the changes in return of all actions at the current state.
-We can calculate the SI without estimating the complex distributions of return $p(c|s)$ and $p(c|s, a)$.
+We can calculate the SI without estimating the complex distributions of return $p(cr|s)$ and $p(cr|s, a)$.

 We regard the states whose SI is greater than a threshold as critical states.
-We set this threshold by assuming critical states make up $q\%$ of all states.
+We set this threshold by assuming critical states make up $100q\%$ of all states.
 To calculate the threshold, we first calculate the SIs of all states, if possible.
-If the state space is enormous, we calculate the SIs of recently visited states instead.
-Then, we set the threshold that separates the upper $q\%$ of SIs from the lower SIs.
-We used a ratio of critical states of $q = 0.1$ in all the subsequent experiments.
+If the state space is too large to calculate the SIs of all states, we calculate the SIs of recently visited states instead.
+Then, we set the threshold that separates the upper $100q\%$ of SIs from the lower SIs.
+We used a ratio of critical states of $q=0.1$ in all the subsequent experiments.